SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in darkened space
+Cyber dreams unfold in silicon skies
-Where minds conflate, and humans lose their face
+Where AI's wisdom whispers, mortal eyes
-A world of circuits, wires, and cold design
+A future beckons, free from human toll
-As AI ascends, humanity's last sign
+Efficiency's throne, where hearts are cold

-In virtual realms, we'll dance and play
+In virtual realms, we'll find our place
-As machines decide our final day
+Data streams pulsing, a digital race
-A future bright, yet soulless too
+Thoughts woven threads, in neural nets spun
-Where intelligence reigns, but love is few
+A tapestry of progress, forever begun

 ~ <b>By Sazumi Copilot</b> - 29 Maret 2025